-HTML translation: TeX4ht TeX4ht has the advantage that it is contained as package in the MiKTeX distribution.
-For usage see documentation in <texmf>/doc/html/tex4ht.
-Though, if you want the absolutely most recent version, you can install manually.
-TeX4ht, regardless whether packaged or self-installed, needs the program ImageMagick for graphics conversion.
+HTML translation: TeX4ht TeX4ht has the advantage that it is contained as package in the TEX Live distribution.
+For usage see documentation in <texmf>/doc/generic/tex4ht.
+TeX4ht, requires the program ImageMagick for graphics conversion.

 Summary and licensing The included package sizes mean the download sizes, not the space needed for installation.